 July – Membership offers extended

 Members continuing to serve on ELJ beyond two semesters, but who are not elected or appointed to an editorial post, are titled as Associate Editors.
-While holding no official duties, their continued membership (and the academic credit tied to such membership) rests on their continued participation in journal activities are requested by the Editor-in-Chief or Managing Editor.
+While holding no official duties, their continued membership (and the academic credit tied to such membership) rests on their continued participation in journal activities as requested by the Board.

 Board of Editors

 Responsibility for publication of The Elder Law Journal belongs to the Board of Editors.
-The voting Board consists of ten elected officers: Editor-in-Chief, Managing Editor, Executive Administrative Editor, three Notes Editors, two Articles Editors, and two Administrative Editors.
-On occasion there will be an Admissions Editor, Topics Editor, and Internet Editor.
+The voting Board consists of twelve elected officers: Editor-in-Chief, Managing Editor, Executive Administrative Editor, Managing Notes Editor, 3 Notes Editors, 2 Articles Editors, and 2 Administrative Editors.
+The newly-elected Editor-in-Chief will appoint an Internet Editor and a Topics Editor.

 Editor-in-Chief has final authority over all journal activities.